time-link/timelink-kleio/README.md

 ( `make show-last` to have timestamp and version info)

+### 2023-09-27 14:23:12 version 12.0.550

+Fixes problems with cleaning translation results.
+Now takes into account new "files.json" file.

 ### 2023-09-07 16:58:13 version 12.0.545

 Fixes bugs, first tests with timelink-py client.